FastLabs/tech-schetch/README.md

 - **Renderer** renders the canvas onto specific output, in this case system console

 ##Implementation details
-Class diagram is provided in ./docs/class-diagram.png **Note:** I think the command validation and error management should be improved a little.
-I would say it requires a refactoring
+Class diagram is provided in: ./docs/class-diagram.png Test coverage is provided in: ./docs/tech-sketch-coverage.png **Note:** I think the command validation and error management should be improved a little.
 Side effect classes that are not covered by the unit tests: Main and SketchRepl

 ##Execution